mattische/emacs/README.md

 #go-autocomplete in emacs24-nox (ubuntu)
 + **go-code**
    It is assumed that you have a working go environment, including GOPATH.
 Also, we need `gocode` - follow url below.
-   See setup for GOPATH and gocode here; https://github.com/nsf/gocode#setup
+   For the curious - see setup for GOPATH and gocode here; https://github.com/nsf/gocode#setup
    `$ go get -u -v github.com/nsf/gocode`

    It is recommended to have your GOPATH/bin dir in your path to make gocode work correctly.